 Fair Trade Chocolate

 There are plenty of options for people who want to buy fair-trade chocolate.
 Look for the Fair Trade mark or label to know that the production of the product meets Fair Trade standards.
-You’ll pay a little more, but you’ll get a little karma boost while enjoying great dark chocolate.
+You’ll pay a little more, but you’ll get a little karma boost while enjoying great chocolate.

 What is Fair Trade?